brianbirir/http-health-check/README.md

 # Health Check HTTP Server

-A lightweight Python HTTP server designed to provide health check endpoints for monitoring applications, particularly useful for containerized RQ (Redis Queue) workers.
+A lightweight Python HTTP server designed to provide health check endpoints for monitoring applications, particularly useful for containerized applications like Celery or RQ workers (for my usecase).

 ## Features